Extensions in Cello Thumb Position

 Having the thumb at only a semitone distance from the first finger in a 1-3 major third extension creates a very strained, awkward, unusual posture for the first finger in which the finger may need to stop the string from the side rather than from above, using horizontal pressure on the string rather than the normal vertical pressure, and with a completely “curled” finger shape.

-This first finger contortion is aggravated in situations where we need to play the extended third finger on the lower string (and the first finger on the higher string).
+The need for this abnormal posture is especially pronounced on the “A” string and is aggravated in situations where we need to play the extended third finger on the lower string (and the first finger on the higher string), both of which situations can be seen in the penultimate bar of “Turkey In The Straw”.
 In phrases in which we don’t need to actually play any notes with the thumb, we have no need to maintain the thumb in this cramped position one semitone behind the first finger and can reduce the strain on the first finger by keeping the thumb at a distance of at least a tone from the first finger.

 Where this is not possible we can often refinger the passage in various ways